5 Easy Ways to Boost Your Willpower

 How many of you are getting by on 5-6 hours’ sleep a night, 7 if you’re lucky?
 A very subjective topic, you might think, as surely some people can survive on much less and still lead busy lives but actually, no, the facts are there!
 There’s firm evidence to prove that if we get just one extra hour a night, it significantly improves your willpower.
 Sustained lack of good quality sleep will be affecting you in ways you don’t even know about.
 For a start it makes us less irritable, and it makes us more diligent employees/business-owners, better, more attentive, less dangerous drivers and far more patient teachers!

 And anyway, during sleep, your hormones get balance, your brain gets renewed, your cells regenerate and your immune system gets strong – what is there to argue about?

-Go on, cut some of that idle screen-surfing time this winter and treat yourself to FAR more beneficial pillow time!
+Go on, cut some of that idle screen-surfing time and treat yourself to FAR more beneficial pillow time!

 No more excuses

 So, no more excuses!
 You may say you don’t have time to meditate, but I beg to differ, as the difference will be remarkable in a short space of time.
 I am living proof of this and have convinced many of my friends to test the benefits for themselves.

 As for the other four tips, you KNOW deep down already that you absolutely DO have time for breathing, for glucose regulation, for exercise (in any form) and for a touch more sleep – you might just need to be brave and approach these things a little differently….

 Let me know if you enjoyed this post in the comment section!